 However, as summer progresses the oxygen at the bottom of your water starts to get used up.
 If there is nothing to circulate the water, the deeper water can become anoxic and the warmer water towards the top of the pond will hold more oxygen, simply because it is in contact with the air.
 This forces your fish to the surface and leaves them susceptible to an inversion, or a sudden mixing of oxygen levels.

 The simplest and most effective method of significantly reducing the chance of a fish kill event is to aerate your water.
 Aeration is simply a method of mixing air into your water or, more accurately, mixing your water to expose it to the air.
 Either way of thinking about it, the goal is to circulate the water and get more oxygen dissolved into it.
 Aeration circulates the water in your pond or lake, oxygenating the water at all depths.
 This allows the entire water column to support fish life, eliminating the danger of a sudden inversion which can cause a fish kill.
 Warm surface water may be well oxygenated and support fish, but colder, deeper water may be oxygen depleted and deadly.
 If sudden mixing occurs during a storm, the “averaging” of the oxygen level will leave the entire pond unable to support fish.
 The result can be a catastrophic fish kill.

 Aeration is important throughout the year, and there are many benefits to aeration including reducing muck and keeping your water from stagnating.
 It also makes it harder for some aquatic pests to get a foothold.

 What Options are Available for Aeration?

-Because we work with all types of aeration equipment, we recommend what is best for your pond based on your objectives.
-We start by listing to your situation and then make a recommendation that fits.
-If you are interested in starting a discussion about aeration, please give us a call toll free at (877) 389-2514 for more information about which type of aeration is right for your lake or pond.
+Because we work with all types of aeration equipment, we can recommend what is best for your pond based on your objectives!
+For more information about which type of aeration is right for your lake or pond, please give us a call toll free at (877) 389-2514